cdl-biosimilars/mofi/README.md

-# ModFinder
+# MoFi

-A tool to find molecular modifications (like glycans) in mass spectra of intact proteins.
+A software for the annotation of glycoprotein mass spectra.